msovara/delft3d-singularity-container-lengau/README.md

     </output>
 </deltaresHydro>
 ```
-- Place the config.xml file in the appropriate directory.
+- Place the config.xml file in the appropriate directory (where the input data is located makes /input binding simpler).
 - Ensure the referenced files (r17.mdf, r17.url) are available.
 - Run the simulation using Deltares' software.
 ---